0 comments

 - Oral hygiene instructions - Advise the patient to avoid brushing the surgical site directly.
 Provide guidance on using a saline rinse or a prescribed antiseptic mouthwash to maintain cleanliness without disrupting the healing tissue.

-- Activity restrictions – Recommend avoiding strenuous physical activities, especially those that could lead to increased blood flow or risk of infection.
-Instruct patients to avoid trauma to the surgical site while eating or talking.
+- Activity restrictions - Recommend avoiding strenuous physical activities, especially those that could lead to increased blood flow or risk of infection.

-Weeks 2-4:
+Weeks 2-4

-- Tissue healing assessment – Conduct follow-up appointments to monitor the healing process, checking for signs of infection, excessive swelling, or other complications.
-Evaluate the gingival margins and bone structure.
+- Tissue healing assessment - Conduct follow-up appointments to monitor the healing process, checking for signs of infection, excessive swelling, or other complications.

-- Suture removal – Remove non-dissolving sutures if used, ensuring proper healing of the tissue.
-If dissolvable sutures were applied, remind patients that they may naturally dissolve within this period.
+- Suture removal - Remove non-dissolving sutures if used, ensuring proper healing of the tissue.

-- Resumption of normal hygiene – After the initial two weeks, patients can gradually resume normal brushing and flossing, but they should still be cautious around the surgical area.
-Provide specific instructions for gentle brushing techniques and the use of a soft toothbrush.
+- Resumption of normal hygiene - After the initial two weeks, patients can gradually resume normal brushing and flossing, but they should still be cautious around the surgical area.

 Patient Instructions